 A popular choice for boats, pumped back boiler systems offer good control over boiler temperature and heat distribution.
 These systems consist of a back boiler, a circulation pump, and a pipe thermostat.

-The circulation pump ensures circulation between the back boiler and radiators, and/or calorifier, maintaining a continuous flow of heated coolant water.
+The circulation pump ensures circulation between the back boiler, radiators, and/or calorifier, maintaining a continuous flow of heated coolant water.
 The pipe thermostat switches on the circulation pump automatically when the back boiler has reached a set temperature.
 This ensures that coolant water is circulated when the stove is in use and prevents overheating of the back boiler.

 Gravity-Fed Back Boiler Systems

-One significant advantage of gravity fed back boiler systems is their simplicity and reliability.
+One significant advantage of gravity-fed back boiler systems is their simplicity and reliability.
 Since they don’t rely on electrical components, there are no concerns about power outages or mechanical failures.
 Additionally, gravity-fed systems tend to be more energy-efficient and require less maintenance compared to pumped systems.

 Hybrid Systems

-Hybrid systems, incorporating a diesel heater or gas boiler into the back boiler system, offer a versatile solution in situations where only a small amount of heat is required or when running the stove would result in excessive heating of the boat cabin.
-These systems are especially useful for boats equipped with a calorifier, as they allow for the heating of the calorifier only to produce hot water during the summer months.
+Hybrid systems incorporate a diesel heater or gas boiler into the back boiler system.
+They offer a versatile solution in situations when only a small amount of heat is required and running the stove could result in excessive heating of the boat cabin.
+They can also regulate the temperature of night better, through a room thermostat control on the diesel heater.
+These systems are especially useful for installations incorporating a calorifier.
+They allow heating of the calorifier only to produce hot water during the summer months.
+They also ensure that a backup heat source is available should one of the appliances suffer a breakdown.

 It is advisable to consult with a trained professional to determine the most suitable hybrid heating system for your boat and to ensure it is installed correctly and functions safely.